 Under the SEC rules adopted pursuant to the Dodd-Frank Act of 2010, the Company is required to calculate and disclose the total compensation paid to its median paid employee, as well as the ratio of the total compensation paid to the median employee as compared to the total compensation paid to the Company's CEO.
-The discussion below describes our methodology for how we determined our median employee for 2017.
-As permitted under the SEC rules, we have used the same median employee for purposes of calculating our CEO pay ratio for 2019, since there has been no change in our employee population or employee compensation arrangements that the Company believes would significantly impact its pay ratio disclosure.
+The discussion below describes our methodology for how we determined our new median employee for 2020.